Casus Belli Engineering

 Collective mimesis: Once someone frames a foundation as "the problem," others imitate this judgment.
 The narrative spreads.
 Doubt becomes consensus.
 What started as one person's opinion becomes organizational truth.

-A personality type that matches such descriptions is perfect for initiating the scapegoat mechanism.
-They have the motivation to identify a target (status anxiety in competitive hierarchies), the rhetorical skill to build a narrative (organizational navigation ability), and the psychological need to see the sacrifice through (need for visible, transformative impact).
+This personality type is perfect for initiating the scapegoat mechanism.
+They have the motivation to identify a target, the rhetorical skill to build a narrative, and the psychological need to see the sacrifice through.
 The broken feature gives them the crisis they need.
-Their pattern-matching over first-principles thinking prevents them from distinguishing the feature's actual causes from the foundation's perceived guilt.
-Their genuine belief in the narrative, combined with selective evidence gathering, ensures they will push it until it becomes consensus.
+Their low critical thinking prevents them from distinguishing the feature's actual causes from the foundation's perceived guilt.
+Their engagement ensures they will push the narrative until it becomes consensus (see [8], [9], [10]).

 The Case of Agile: Industrial-Scale Scapegoating

-The Agile Manifesto is perhaps the most successful example of Casus Belli Engineering in software history.
-It is also a perfect demonstration of Girardian scapegoating at industrial scale.
+The problem is what happened at movement scale: Agile discourse became one of the most successful examples of Casus Belli Development in software history.
+It became a demonstration of Girardian scapegoating at industrial scale.

 The crisis: software projects failing.
 Over budget, over schedule, wrong requirements, poor quality.
 Real problems requiring real solutions.